Prospective Ph.D. Students

-Ten reasons to come to Warwick to work with me:
+Ten reasons to come to Waterloo to work with me:

-9. I'm very interested in interdisciplinary work.
+9. I love interdisciplinary work.
 My home discipline is basic cognitive science, but I get ideas from all areas of psychology and fields as diverse as philosophy, biology, economics, political science, sociology, history, anthropology, and statistics.
-Warwick's awesome logo (see left) very much captures this ethos.

 8. I'm also excited by interdisciplinary methods.
 The bread and butter of my work is experiments of adult cognition.
 But I've also been involved in projects using developmental, cross-cultural, mathematical modeling, computational linguistics, and econometric techniques.
 Let's let the question decide the methods, not the other way around.

-6. I've lived and worked in both the US and UK, and at lots of institutions (Yale, UCL, Bath, and Warwick).
+6. I've lived and worked in both the US and UK before coming to Canada, and at lots of institutions (Yale, UCL, Bath, Warwick, Waterloo).
 Having been around the block a few times I have a pretty good sense for how things work in different systems and in different fields.

 3. I have pretty good insights about how to have a successful academic career and, if that's something you want, I'll do my best to help you make it happen.
-I'm on the department's Postgraduate Career Taskforce – and the fact that we have such a taskforce speaks well of the department's broad commitment to our students' success.
+When I was at Warwick, I was on the department's Postgraduate Career Taskforce – and eager to apply this lens to all mentoring.